World’s Greatest Drives- Garden Route, South Africa

 1. Bayleaf Cafe

-Rated by OfLocal as the top restaurant to visit during your next Garden Route road trip, The Bayleaf Cafe is hosted in an old renovated house, giving you a cosy, homely feeling.
-Serves you breakfast, brunch and burgers with a combined French and Italian twist – there’s something for everyone’s taste at Bayleaf’s.
+Rated by OfLocal as the top restaurant to visit during your next Garden Route road trip, The Bayleaf Cafe is hosted in an old renovated house, giving you a cozy, homely feeling.
+Serves your breakfast, brunch, and burgers with a combined French and Italian twist – there’s something for everyone’s taste at Bayleaf’s.

 Where: 24 Cathedral Street, 6529 George, Western Cape, South Africa

 The East Head Cafe located in Knysna provides you with spectacular views of the blue lagoon, sandstone cliffs, the Milkwood Forest and the coastal fynbos.
 You can sit both in and outside to enjoy this view.
 The restaurant believes in simple food packed with flavor and freshness – using the best local produce that they can find.
 Rated on OfLocal as one of the best restaurants in Knysna.